arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/three/index.md

   Ready            Unknown   Thu, 10 Oct 2024 17:00:39 +0000   Thu, 10 Oct 2024 17:01:22 +0000   NodeStatusUnknown   Kubelet stopped posting node status.
 Addresses:
 ```

 Next, we can check below, there are two pods (_vpc cni & kube-proxy_) running.
 They both have minimal CPU Requests configured and based on this it is unlikely that these pods are creating high resource utilizations.

+Next, we can check below, there are two pods (_vpc cni & kube-proxy_) running.
+They both have minimal CPU Requests configured and based on this it is unlikely that these pods are creating high resource utilizations.